 As pupils progress through different topic areas, they have the opportunity to work independently, as well collaboratively with others.
 In creating individual works of art, pupils are also encouraged to comment on and suggest improvements to their own work, as well as that of others.

-At The Lyceum school, we are fortunate to have a dedicated practising artist to deliver lessons to pupils across the school.
-Having an art specialist on-site allows pupils to gain in knowledge and experience from someone who has a real passion for the subject.
 Pupils have produced an increasingly wide range of excellent artwork using different materials and stimulus as starting points.
 Topics are linked to the curriculum covered across the school and topical themes such as Black History, Remembrance Day and Diversity.
 Much of the work produced is displayed around the school or exhibited in annual art competitions.
 We are delighted to have recently received winning entries for the annual ISA Art Competition.